ArunHub/Q-A/react int.md

 49. Es6 features
 50. What special abt arrow functions ?
 Only shorthand?
 51. How to convert es5 to es6 ?
-What to look for it in es5 to change
+What to look for it in es5 to change Managerial round
-52. How react router different from other router?
-Managerial round
 25. How do you see yourself in 5 years?
 26. How do you want to grow up in your career?